chipsalliance/caliptra-sw/rom/dev/README.md

     `AliasFmcTbsMldsa = gen_cert_tbs(ALIAS_FMC_CERT, LDevIdPubKeyMldsa, AliasFmcPubKeyMldsa)`

-10. Sign the Alias FMC `To Be Signed` DER Blob with LDevId Private Key generated from the seed in Key Vault Slot 13
+10. Sign the Alias FMC `To Be Signed` DER Blob with the LDevId MLDSA Private Key generated from the seed in Key Vault Slot 13

     `AliasFmcTbsDigestMldsa = sha512_digest(AliasFmcTbsMldsa)`